carpentries-incubator/python-business/_episodes/03-pandas.md

 ## Aggregate Function

 But if we want to summarize by one or more variables, for example, if we want to find out how many bottles has each soda been sold.
-In Excel, we will probablly use pivot table.
+In Excel, we will probably use pivot table.
 In Pandas, we can use **Pandas' `.groupby` method**.
 Once we've created a groupby DataFrame, we can quickly calculate summary statistics by a group of our choice. <br>
 Note that Pandas has pivot table too, we will cover later.

 ```python
 # Group data by Item_Description